MrJoy/UnitySVG/README.md

 ## History

-The initial version of the code is a modified version of [SavageSVG](http://eric.extremeboredom.net/2006/09/08/262)
+The initial version of the code is a modified version of [SavageSVG](https://github.com/codebutler/savagesvg)

 This fork offer major improvements in memory usage (as much as 500:1 in some extreme cases), though I have yet to appreciably improve either parsing or rendering times on hardware that isn't heavily memory-bound.

 ## License

-I'm having trouble tracking down a copy of the original code, but I specifically sought out a solution that was usable in binary-only distributions and had been conversing with SavageSVG's author at the time this code was originally put together; it is almost certain that it is usable commercially, but I will sort out the specifics ASAP.
+See [LICENSE](LICENSE) for more information.

 ## TODO